turingschool/backend-curriculum-site/module2/projects/bike-share-reduced.md

 This application will collect data in two ways:

-1. Through web forms allowing users to enter trip/station/weather information
+1. Through web forms allowing users to enter trip/station information
-1. By consuming CSV files with historical information for stations, trips, and weather.
+1. By consuming CSV files with historical information for stations and trips.
 In addition to creating and storing this information for viewing at a later date, this application will provide a number of user dashboards with higher level analysis of trends in bike share usage.

 ## Learning Goals